HRM, HRCI and CLE credits will be available for attendees of this conference

 The Uniform Guidelines on Trial: Can They Meet the Challenge of Evaluating Artificial Intelligence?

-Vicki Lipnik, Resolution Economics; Eric Dunleavy, DCI Consulting Group, Inc.; Michelle Duncan, Jackson Lewis P.C.
+Vicki Lipnic, Resolution Economics; Eric Dunleavy, DCI Consulting Group, Inc.; Michelle Duncan, Jackson Lewis P.C.

 Artificial intelligence (AI) use in employment decision making continues to be a consequential and controversial topic, particularly for federal contractors attempting to comply with a patchwork of changing federal, state and local laws.
 Federal agencies have endorsed the Uniform Guidelines (1978) framework as adequate, so far.
 But are those guidelines enough to effectively regulate tools that leverage artificial intelligence?
 This panel of nationally known experts will debate that issue, focusing on the following learning objectives: